whiteLake-Studio/waifuverse/README.md

 ### Common Issues

 **Wallet not connecting:**
-- Ensure you're on Base Sepolia testnet
+- Ensure you're on Duckchain mainnet
 - Check OnchainKit API key is valid

 **Voice not working:**